Murataydinunimi/dbt_gostudent/README.md

 #Run the docker compose
 docker compose up -d
 ```
 When the containers are ready, the postgre container will be initialized with the **sql_commands.sql** file that we have under the init folder.
+Notice that we mounted a volume to the entrypoint of postgres.
+We mounted specifically the **sql_commands.sql** file.
 This sql file basically creates the tables for the raw layer.

 Once the tables are created, we are ready to ingest the raw data into the tables using a python script **load_data.py** that is found in root directory.
 Notice that raw data are under the **data** folder.